Illustration of hands gently cupping a glowing heart, symbolising safety, self-connection, and empowerment — used for a blog about masturbation myths.

 ⚡ Myth 2: “Using sex toys makes you numb”

 Nope.
 Sex toys don’t damage your sensitivity.
 They can actually help you learn what feels good, especially if you struggle with orgasm or need more direct stimulation.
 If anything, they’re educational tools — not shortcuts or replacements.
+If a toy ever feels “too buzzy,” try lower settings, more lube, or a different style like a rumbly wand or clitoral suction vibrator.

 🚫 Myth 3: “Masturbation is only for single people”